fernandofc/gasp/README.md

- *For this it is necessary that "sendPageViewByHash" is true (default: true)*
+ *For this it is necessary that "sendPageViewByHash" is true (default: true).*

 ----------